 B. Lateral Stability Test

-These simulations campaign are executed in order to asses the effect of the proposed ESC algorithm on lateral stability performances and highlight the improvements, compared with results related to the control structure described in [6].
-Two different tests are executed: the Double Lane Change (DLC) [27] and the Sine With Dwell tests [28].
+These simulations campaign are executed in order to asses the effect of the proposed ESC algorithm on lateral stability performances.
+Two different tests are executed: the Double Lane Change (DLC) [20] and the Sine With Dwell tests [21].